sitrucp/canada_google_mobility_report_data/README.md

-**Google Community Mobility Report - Canada Province & Territories ** Location history visit & length of stay change compared to baseline
+<strong>Google Community Mobility Report - Canada Province & Territories</strong>
+Location history visit & length of stay change compared to baseline

 This data was obtained from <a href="https://www.google.com/covid19/mobility/">Google Community Mobility Report</a> webpage.
 Page was set to filter for "Canada" which results in PDF file.
-PDF with summary section for all of Canad followed by separate sections for each Canadian province and territory.
+PDF with summary section for all of Canada followed by separate sections for each Canadian province and territory.

 The entire PDF text was copied (eg ctrl-a on PDF page) and pasted (ctrl-v) into blank text file.
 All lines of text, except those relevant to each Canadian province and territory, were deleted .